 Find out more >

-Local Govt Association - The Journey to Integration.
-Learning from seven leading localities (April 2016)
+Local Government Association - The Journey to Integration: Learning from the Seven Leading Localities (April 2016)

 NHS England - Vanguard Programme - New Models of Care (June 2016)

 NHS England - Integration Pioneers - People helping People, review of year 2 (Jan 2016)

 ADASS, NHS Confed et al - Stepping up to the place - The key to successful health and care integration (June 2016)